abidueiro/docker-compose-wp-persistent/README.md

 # docker-compose-wp-persistent
-Launches wp and mysql with their respective data volumes on project folder
+Wordpress and Mysql Docker containers with their respective data volumes on project folder

 ###Create a project folder